lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 You can configure the colors on the Web Portal.

-The Web Portal uses [SCSS](http://sass-lang.com/guide), which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.
-For example, the colors stylesheet lets you set up colors like so:
+The Web Portal uses SCSS, which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.

-    $primary-color: #6B0C22;
-    $background-color: #fff;

 Changing the primary color will affect both headings and table headers, for example.
+Here are the available colors:

+* Background color - The main page background.
+* Text color - The main text color.
 * Primary color - Headings and table headers.
 * Primary outline color - Border around the primary headings.
 * Primary words color - The words inside something that uses the primary color.
 * Secondary color - Links and contrast colors.
-* Background color - The main page background.
 * Gutter color - The gutter borders on the left and right side of the page.
 * Border color - Boxes and lines around things.
-* Faded text color - Hints and subtle headings, like the sidebar.
+* Faded text color - Hints and subtle headings, like the sidebar headings.

 To change the colors:

 1. Select Admin -> Setup
 2. Edit `colors.scss`.

+For example, the colors stylesheet lets you set up colors like so:

+    $primary-color: #6B0C22;
+    $background-color: #fff;

+You can use any [HTML color code](https://htmlcolorcodes.com/) (like #6B0C22) or a limited set of pre-defined HTML color names (like darkorange or salmon).

 ## Images

 There are three main images used by the website.
-They are stored in the `game/uploads/theme_images` folder, but you can upload new versions on the website admin page.
+You can upload new versions on the website admin page.

 1. Select Directory -> Files.
 2. Upload new versions for any files in the `theme_images` folder.
 This folder is locked to admins.

-* background.png - Used as a background image across the page title area.
+* background.png - Used as a background image across the page title/header area.
 * box-bg.png - Used as a background behind the character and log pages.
 * jumbotron.png - Home page image.

+> <i class="fa fa-info-circle"></i> **Tip:** The default header background style makes it *centered* in the available space - 200px high and as wide as the browser window.
+It works best when you have a wide but short background image - something like 1600x400 works pretty well.
+Be sure to test it at different browser window sizes, including mobile.
+You can also adjust the `header-wrap` CSS style if you want to adjust the formatting to something more suited to your particular header image.

 ## Changing the Navigation Bars

+A few of the navigation bar settings are configurable, described in Advanced Configuration below.

+* Whether the sidebar appears on the left or right.
+* Wiki pages to show under the Wiki menu.

-Due to limitations of the Ember web framework, changing the navigation bars requires a slight change to the website code.
+Beyond that, changing the navigation bars requires a slight change to the website code.
 See [Web Navigation](/tutorials/code/web-nav) for details.

+## Setting up the Search Box

+Ares doesn't come with a search feature for the Web Portal, but you can set one up easily using [Google Custom  Search Engine](https://cse.google.com/cse/all).
+Just log in with your Google account and add your site.
+The GCSE control panel will tell you your search engine ID, which will be a string of numbers and letters like:  `123456:abcdef`.

+1. Select Admin -> Setup
+2. Edit `secrets.yml`.

+Enter your search engine ID under the gcse option.

 ## Configuring Recaptca